mhatzl/mantra-wiki/5-Requirements/5-REQ-analyze.md

 It must be ensured that the collected trace and coverage data is valid, because reliable data is required for any useful analysis.

+If a trace, coverage, or review contains invalid information, it must be stored in *mantra* separately to valid content, because the data must not be considered to detect the state of a requirement, but the data should still be available for inspection.

 Required checks are added as sub-requirements to this requirement.

 ### `analyze.validate.traces`: Traced requirements exist